 - a lens shade, as the lens is prone to flare.
 EDIT: solved, see accessory page - a threaded adapter for stardard lens accessories.
 EDIT: solved, see accessory page -

 a tripod socket centered between front and back.
 It's very close to the

 front.
 As I use Rapid Connect plates, these are not as solidly fixed as

-they could be. - an automatic night mode like the Lomo Wide - firmer clicks on the setting dial, it can be moved inadvertently - a longer course of the shutter button - a strap lug on the top of the left side to be able to attach a grip - a less fiddely button to close the camera - a standard PC flash socket or a hot shoe.
+they could be. - an automatic night mode like the Lomo Wide - firmer clicks on the setting dial, it can be moved inadvertently.
+EDIT: solved, better on my replacement camera - a longer course of the shutter button - a strap lug on the top of the left side to be able to attach a grip - a less fiddely button to close the camera.
+EDIT: solved, much better on my replacement camera - a standard PC flash socket or a hot shoe.

 make it clear: these are just minor concerns which could be taken

 into account if the camera evolves.
 As you can see, between the first

 series and my replacement camera, it already evolved.
 There is no